m-lab/ndt-e2e-clientworker/replay_generator/README.md

     ```bash
     firefox -private http://www.example.com/foo/ndt
     ```
-  A FireFox window should open and should load the test URL.
+  A Firefox window should open and should load the test URL.

 1. Run the NDT client in the Firefox browser window for a single test until the test is complete.
 1. When the test has completed, return to the first terminal window running the replay generator, and type ```Ctrl+C``` to stop capturing traffic and save output.